mdunisch/lololodash/exercises/3_in_every_case/problem.md

 In Javascript (with the newer browsers or nodejs) you have ES5-Functions for Objects and Arrays (for example ```Array.prototype.forEach```` or ````Object.keys````).
 All functions in Lo-Dash are categorize in 4 pars:
-- Array-Functions (usefull for Arrays)
+- Array-Functions (useful for Arrays)
-- Object-Functions (usefull for JSONs)
+- Object-Functions (useful for JSONs)
-- Colletion-Functions (usefull for Arrays and JSONs)
+- Collection-Functions (useful for Arrays and JSONs)
 - Utilities-Functions - we get to this later

 A lot of the ES5-Functions are for Arrays or Objects but can't be used for both.
 With Lo-Dash you can!